mihalisag/mihalisag/README.md

 <h1 align="left">Hi 👋, I'm Michail</h1>

 ###
-Aspiring Data Scientist with a strong foundation in Mathematics and a passion for turning data into actionable insights.
-Proficient in statistical analysis, predictive modeling, and leveraging tools like Python, SQL, and machine learning frameworks.
+With a strong foundation in Mathematics and a passion for turning data into actionable insights, I am proficient in statistical analysis, predictive modeling, and leveraging tools like Python, SQL, and machine learning frameworks.
 I thrive in collaborative environments, solving complex problems with innovative, data-driven solutions.
 Excited to contribute to impactful projects that address real-world challenges and expand my expertise in the field.
 ###

 <h2 align="left">About me</h2>